 The Forefront Math platform hosts assessments from published curricula and other open-source assessments your school is probably using already.
 This includes BVSD Number Sense Screeners, Bridges in Mathematics, Eureka Math/Engage NY, and more.
-These assessments are all standards-based, and Forefront Math aggregates the data to present it to teachers, instructional support specialists, and administrators in a digestible format.
+These assessments are all standards-based.
+Forefront Math aggregates the data to present it to teachers, instructional support specialists, and administrators in a digestible format.
 This gives all stakeholders a holistic portrait of learning for every student in your school or district.

 Actionable Insights from Assessments

 During my chat with the Forefront Math team I heard about the impact they’ve seen with participating schools and districts.
 They’ve monitored how state assessment scores in Forefront districts have consistently outpaced gains in other districts.
-The folks at Forefront Math also shared how district-wide implementations of their tool was coupled with improved state test scores as much as three times the rate of improvement across other schools in their respective states.
+The folks at Forefront Math also shared how district-wide implementations of their tool was coupled with improved state test scores.
+This was as much as three times the rate of improvement across other schools in their respective states.

 If you’d like to learn more about Forefront Math, head over to their website!

 Want more FREE tips?
 Grab an eBook too!

 Sign up for my weekly newsletter and periodic special messages... and you'll get INSTANT access to my eBooks, freebies and more!